European-XFEL/EXtra-foam/docs/start.rst

    * - SQS
      - sa1-br-kc-comp-3
      - exflonc15
+   * - MID
+     - ...
+     - ...
+   * - HED
+     - ...
+     - ...

 Data analysis with files
 ------------------------

-**karaboFAI** can be used to replay the experiment with files.
-Click on the ``Offline`` window on the tool bar that opens the following window.
+**karaboFAI** can be used to replay experiments with files.
+Click on the *Offline* window on the tool bar that opens the following window.

 .. image:: images/file_stream_control.png